vallurumk/sheffield-bioinformatics-core.github.io/training/rna-seq-in-r-2019-01-14.md

 - RNA sequencing technology and considerations on experiment design
 - Sources of variation in RNA-seq data
+- Command-line tools for processing raw sequencing files in fastq format
-- Differential expression analysis using edgeR and DEseq2
+- Differential expression analysis using DEseq2
 - Annotation resources in Bioconductor
 - Identifying over-represented gene sets among a list of differentially expressed genes